 Just Press Record provides one of the few recording options across all your devices.
 Simply record and the files are synced to the cloud where you can access them anytime you want and on any device.

 Momentum is another awesome productivity app.
 The best part is that you can track how productive you are, how much you’re getting done.

 Dockphone allows you to simply take and make call on your Mac without the need to pull out your phone.
 Super easy to use and intuitive.

 Lastpass is one of those must have productivity tools.
 Store and access your passwords using Latpass.
 What’s more, you can have complex highly secure and different passwords for all your sites.

 Cyfe gives you a one-stop place for all your analytics.
 Use it for Google analytics, Facebook and much more.
 Cyfe saves you from having to log in to loads of different sites to get an overview of your data.

 Sleep Time tracks your sleep patterns and provides a natural time for you to wake up.
 After all, if you are tired you will not be productive.

 Summary of the Best Productivity Tools

-There are tonnes more productivity tools in the market.
-We have listed the best productivity tools to help you get more done, stress less and see the full benefits of being productive.
+There are tonnes of productivity tools in the market.
+I’ve have listed the best productivity tools to help you get more done, stress less and see the full benefits of being productive.
 If there are any tips or tools you recommend then drop them in the comments.